12 Top-Rated Tourist Attractions in Natchez, MS

 A great way to learn more about the history of African Americans in the South is to pay a visit to the Natchez Museum of African American History and Culture.
 Opened in the town's former post office in 1991, the museum provides a fascinating insight into the culture and history of African Americans in the region, from the times of the town's foundation in 1716 right up to the Civil War.

-In addition to its displays of artworks, photos, documents, and artifacts, there are important exhibits dealing with issues such as slavery, including details of the notorious Forks of the Road, once one of the country's largest slave markets (a memorial at the actual location of the market can be visited nearby).
+In addition to its displays of artworks, photos, documents, and artifacts, there are important exhibits dealing with issues such as slavery.
+It also includes details of the notorious Forks of the Road, once one of the country's largest slave markets.
+A memorial at the actual location of the market can be visited nearby.

 Other notable displays deal with the Civil Rights movement and the tragic Rhythm Nightclub fire, which claimed the lives of more than 200 African American residents of Natchez.
 There are also displays related to the life of author Richard Wright.
 Educational and musical events are also held frequently.

 Address: 301 Main Street, Natchez, Mississippi